linzhangUCA/3421tpl-wall_bouncer/README.md

 - Assemble the robot.
 - Code the Raspberry Pi Pico.
 - Document this project.
+- Demonstrate to the class. **-0.1 points for each failed wall avoidance**

 ### (60%) Coding
 > **Upload your Python script to this repository.**